komietty/metriko/README.md

 Known limitations and issues:
 - Quantization results can vary in quality for coarse quads
 - Meshes with boundaries are currently not supported (planned for future support)
-- While quantization is robust, the meshing technique is not yet optimized for coarse quads
+- While the quantization is robust, the meshing technique is not yet optimized for coarse quads.
+The reparameterization scheme described in Lyon et al. (2021) is currently under implementation.

 ## Usage
 Metriko is a header-only library with a minimal dependency on libigl (only the core features are required).
-To run a demo, install viewer (polyscope) and execute commands as shown below.
+To run a demo, install viewer (polyscope), and execute the following commands:
 ```
 git submodule update --init --recursive
 cd example